Xerxes I: Consolidation of power

-At the time of Xerxes' accession, trouble was brewing in some of his domains.
+At the time of Xerxes's accession, trouble was brewing in some of his domains.
 A revolt occurred in Egypt, which seemed dangerous enough for Xerxes to personally lead the army to restore order (which also gave him the opportunity to begin his reign with a military campaign).
 Xerxes suppressed the revolt in January 484 BC and appointed his full-brother Achaemenes as satrap of Egypt, replacing the previous satrap Pherendates, who was reportedly killed during the revolt.
 The suppression of the Egyptian revolt expended the army, which had been mobilized by Darius over the previous three years.
 Xerxes, therefore, had to raise another army for his expedition into Greece, which took another four years.
 There was also unrest in Babylon, which revolted at least twice against Xerxes during his reign.
 The first revolt broke out in June or July of 484 BC and was led by a rebel of the name Bel-shimanni.
 Bel-shimmani's revolt was short-lived; Babylonian documents written during his reign only account for a period of two weeks.

 Two years later, Babylon produced another rebel leader, Shamash-eriba.
 Beginning in the summer of 482 BC, Shamash-eriba seized Babylon itself and other nearby cities, such as Borsippa and Dilbat, and was only defeated in March 481 BC after a lengthy siege of Babylon.
 The precise cause of the unrest in Babylon is uncertain.
 It may have been due to tax increases.
-Prior to these revolts, Babylon had occupied a special position within the Achaemenid Empire; the Achaemenid kings had held the titles of "King of Babylon" and "King of the Lands," implying that they perceived Babylonia as a somewhat separate entity within their empire, united with their own kingdom in a personal union.
+Prior to these revolts, Babylon had occupied a special position within the Achaemenid Empire; the Achaemenid kings had held the titles of "King of Babylon" and "King of the Lands", implying that they perceived Babylonia as a somewhat separate entity within their empire, united with their own kingdom in a personal union.
 After the revolts, however, Xerxes dropped "King of Babylon" from his titulature and divided the previously large Babylonian satrapy (accounting for most of the Neo-Babylonian Empire's territory) into smaller sub-units.